 Engineers Australia National Conferences

-For further information on the conferences, please contact the Acting National Manager, Conferences & Events, Robyn Boak
+For further information on the conferences, please contact the Events Operations Manager, Robyn Boak

 The conference program averages 20 conferences a year, ranging from annual conferences of 60-750 managed in-house through to major international congresses of more than a 1000 delegates.
 It works in partnership with other kindred bodies and seeks to further the engineering profession by delivering high level CPD to its members and associates through exceptional meeting management.
 Events are managed by the highly experienced National Events Team internally as well as with professional conference organisers.